 Amaretto is a sweet almond-flavored liqueur from the Lombardy region in northern Italy.
 It's either made from apricot kernels, peach stones, and almonds and typically contains about 20% to 28% of alcohol.

 As you might know, Italy is home to many famous liqueurs.
 Especially the popular representatives of the Amaro family are essential in countless cocktail creations.
-Campari, Aperol, Cynar, Amaro Nonnino, or Amaro Montenegro belong to the category of Amaro, and the list goes on and on.
+Campari, Aperol, Cynar, Amaro Nonnino, or Amaro Montenegro belong to this category, and the list goes on.

-Perhaps you already guessed that Amaretto also derives from Amaro.
+Perhaps you already guessed that Amaretto also derives from the term Amaro.
 Amaro is the Italian word for bitter, so the Amaros are bitter liqueurs made of various herbs, plants, roots, and flowers.
 Consequently, Amaretto in Italian means 'a little bitter'.

-What is Amaretto liqueur?
+What is Amaretto made from?